 And plant beside the cotton tree

 With Anthony now on board, Thayer bid his pioneers farewell at Buffalo.
 It would be a further two weeks before the little convoy arrived in Kansas.
 Much faster than they could reach their destination, news traveled to Missouri’s slaveholders that New England emigrants were headed their way.
 The slaveholders in western Missouri did not take well to the prospect of East Coast abolitionists as neighbors, and they became even more alarmed when they heard the exaggerated report that Thayer’s organization envisioned spending millions of dollars to send tens of thousands of antislavery settlers into Kansas.
 The slave men had their own multimillions to protect.
-According to estimates at the time, their investment in human “property” in Missouri alone was more than one and one-half billion dollars, measured in today’s currency.
+According to estimates at the time, their investment in human “property” in Missouri alone was more than $1.5 billion, measured in today’s currency.15

-According to estimates at the time, the slaveholders’ investment in human “property” in Missouri alone was more than one and one-half billion dollars, measured in today’s currency.
+According to estimates at the time, the slaveholders’ investment in human “property” in Missouri alone was more than $1.5 billion, measured in today’s currency.

 Within two years, Lawrence, Kansas would become infamous across the American continent.
 The cannon fire and the battle cries of marauders that soon resounded there would be heard a thousand miles away, and reverberate a thousand times more loudly, in the already embattled halls of Congress.